AstrolabeProject/vos/README.md

 ## License

-Software licensed under Apache License Version 2.0.
+This software is licensed under Apache License Version 2.0.

 Copyright (c) The University of Arizona, 2019.
 All rights reserved.